zengxi-hada/HIVID2-older_version/README.md

-# Please use our new version  of HIVID2.2 in the new repository HIVID2!
-Thank you.
+# Please use our new version  of HIVID2.2 in the new repository HIVID2:
 https://github.com/zengxi-hada/HIVID2

 # 1. Install